The Best (and Worst) of Mobile Connectivity

 - 7% of cell owners say that their phone makes it “a lot” harder to focus on a single task without being distracted.

-Yet even as cell phones have taken on an essential role in users’ lives, some 15% of adults do not own a cell phone at all.
+Some 15% of adults do not own a cell phone at all, and a significant number of these non-adopters indicate that they are quite comfortable living without a cell phone.
 When asked for the main reason why they do not have a cell phone, 38% of these non-adopters say that they don’t need a cell phone or are happy with their existing landline service, while 11% say that they simply do not like cell phones or aren’t interested in purchasing one.
-Some 21% of these non-adopters say that cost is the main reason why they do not own a cell phone.
+However, one in five non-adopters say that cost is the main reason why they do not own a cell phone.

 For the 40% of adults who own a cell phone but have not yet upgraded to a smartphone, economic factors play a more significant role.
-Some 37% of non-smartphone owners cite cost as their main barrier to adoption, while 29% indicate that they have refrained from upgrading because they “don’t need” a more advanced phone, and 9% say that they have not upgraded because smartphones are too complicated and/or they don’t know how to use them.
+Some 37% of non-smartphone owners cite cost as their main barrier to adoption, although 29% indicate that they have refrained from upgrading because they “don’t need” a more advanced phone.
+Digital skills and technical literacy issues also play a role in whether or not someone purchases a smartphone, as 9% of non-smartphone users say that they have not upgraded because smartphones are too complicated and/or they don’t know how to use them.

 The reasons people give for not upgrading to a smartphone vary substantially by age.
 Younger non-adopters are much more likely than older ones to say that cost is the main factor preventing them from purchasing a smartphone, while older non-adopters are more likely to point towards a lack of need or interest, or towards challenges with using a more advanced device.

 About this survey